-2.3.4.
+2.3.6.
 Consumption in the EU - for contracts for the supply and distribution to final customers with a consumption greater than 600 GWh/year

-In line with Article 2(5) of REMIT, contracts for the supply and distribution to final customers with a consumption greater than 600 GWh/year shall be treated as wholesale energy products.

-Therefore, the geographical scope of the contracts for the supply under Article 2(4)(a) of REMIT, i.e. delivery in the EU, is also applicable for the contracts for the supply and distribution of electricity or natural gas to final customers with a consumption greater than 600 GWh/year.

-As the electricity or natural gas delivered under the contract for the supply and distribution to final customers is required to be delivered in the EU, the final customer's consumption must be also located inside the EU.
+- (39) In line with Article 2(5) of REMIT, contracts for the supply and distribution to final customers with a consumption greater than 600 GWh/year shall be treated as wholesale energy products. - (40) Therefore, the geographical scope of contracts under Article 2(4)(a) of REMIT is also applicable to the contracts for the supply and distribution of electricity, hydrogen or natural gas to final customers with a consumption greater than 600 GWh/year. - (41) As the electricity, hydrogen or natural gas delivered under the contract for the supply and distribution to final customers is required to be delivered in the EU, the final customer's consumption must also be located inside the EU.
 Contracts for the supply and distribution of electricity or natural gas to final customers whose consumption is located outside the EU are not within the geographical scope of REMIT.